Get exclusive member benefits & effect social change. Join Today

 Mono is typically not serious.
 In some cases, people who have mono get secondary infections such as strep throat, sinus infections, or tonsillitis.
 In rare cases, some people may develop the following complications:

-You should wait at least one month before doing any vigorous activities or playing contact sports to avoid rupturing your spleen, which may be swollen from the infection.
+You should wait at least one month before doing any vigorous activities, lifting heavy objects, or playing contact sports to avoid rupturing your spleen, which may be swollen from the infection.
 Talk to your doctor about when you can return to your normal activities.
 A ruptured spleen in people who have mono is rare, but it is a life-threatening emergency.
 Call your doctor immediately if you have mono and experience a sharp, sudden pain in the upper left part of your abdomen.

 According to the Mayo Clinic, mono can also cause some of these extremely rare complications:

 The symptoms of mono seldom last for more than four months.
-The majority of people who have mono recover within two to four weeks, and 50 percent can return to regular activities in two weeks, according to the Cleveland Clinic.
+The majority of people who have mono recover within two to four weeks.

 An illness called chronic EBV infection can occur if symptoms last for more than six months.
 EBV will remain dormant in your blood cells for the rest of your life, and it can occasionally reactivate without symptoms.
 It’s possible to spread the virus to others through contact with your saliva during this time.